- home

 - Pour the hot caramel immediately over the base and use the back of a metal spoon to smooth the surface.
 Return the slice to the oven and bake for 10 minutes or until the caramel has darkened slightly and starts to bubble around the edges.
 Remove from the oven and set aside for 1 hour or until cooled completely.

 - To make the Chocolate Topping, combine the dark chocolate and butter in a medium heatproof bowl over a saucepan of simmering water (don’t let the water touch the base of the bowl).
 Stir frequently until the chocolate melts and the mixture is smooth.
 Pour over the cooled slice and use the back of a metal spoon to cover evenly.
 Tap the tin on the bench to even the topping and to remove any air bubbles.
 Melt the milk chocolate in the same way as the dark chocolate and butter in a separate small heatproof bowl.
-Place the slice with the long edge facing you.
-Use a teaspoon to generously drizzle the milk chocolate widthways across the dark chocolate to form vertical lines.
+Place the slice with a short side of the tin closest to you.
+Use a teaspoon to generously drizzle the milk chocolate widthways across the dark chocolate to form horizontal lines.
 Then use a skewer to run through both the dark and milk chocolate lengthways 5-6 times in alternate directions to form a feather pattern.
 Place in the fridge for 1 hour or until the chocolate sets.

-- Use a warm large sharp knife to cut into to serve.
+- Use a warm large sharp knife to cut into pieces to serve.

 - This slice will keep in an airtight container in the fridge for up to 1 week.